 It can be tough.
 Even with all the talking we do, my partner and I have had to navigate and learn each other's methods of communication.
 The only way to do it is to learn as you go along, which can be tricky.
 There are bound to be some misunderstandings in the beginning of a relationship and you just have to stick with it.
 Because it's worth it.
 It makes you feel safer, makes your relationships more rewarding, and, if like me, you're someone who's naturally anxious or insecure, keeps those fears at bay.
 And once you learn each other's communication styles, it will start to come naturally until it's almost second-nature.

 So don't get frustrated if you're still learning — you'll get there.
 And here are seven traits of couples with great communication, because disagreement isn't a bad thing.
-But first, check out the latest episode of our Sex and Relationships podcast, I Want It That Way:

 1. They Communicate Often